McDermott Will & Emery LLP announced today the 44th and 45th lateral partner hires of the year, as it expands its life sciences practice.

 Vale, which dedicated about 40 staff members to provide new information to authorities and reduce the value of the claim, is getting opinions from external lawyers for its board to weigh the chances of success in court, Torres said.

-Roper Industries Inc. (ROP) agreed to buy Sunquest Information Systems Inc. for about $1.42 billion in cash to add software used in health-care diagnostics.
+Roper Industries Inc. (ROP:US) agreed to buy Sunquest Information Systems Inc. for about $1.42 billion in cash to add software used in health-care diagnostics.

 Davis Polk & Wardwell LLP is advising Roper Industries Inc. while Kirkland & Ellis LLP represents Vista Equity Partners and Sunquest Information Systems Inc.

 The Davis Polk New York team includes partners Joseph Rinaldi, corporate; Kenneth J. Steinberg, credit; Kathleen L. Ferrell, tax; and Jean McLoughlin; benefits advice.